rashigeek/calculate-pi/README.md

-# calculate-pi
+# Pi Calculation with BBP Formula

-This repository contains a Jupyter Notebook and python scripts to calculate pi to up to 100 digits in three different ways.
-One of which uses serial execution and the other two run in parallel
+This repository contains a project that uses the [Bailey–Borwein–Plouffe (BBP) formula](https://en.wikipedia.org/wiki/Bailey%E2%80%93Borwein%E2%80%93Plouffe_formula) to calculate π (pi) to 100 decimal places.

+## Overview

+The BBP formula is as follows: